bitdessin/JustDeepIt/docs/source/implementation/salient-object-detection.rst

 Tab **Training** is used to train the model for salient object detection.
-It allows users to set general parameters of training, such as the learning rate, batch size, and number of epochs.
+It allows users to set general parameters of training, such as the optimization algorithm, optimization scheduler, batch size, and number of epochs.
 Detailed descriptions of the arguments are provided in the following table.